Gift

 Mozart today

 If you want to experience Mozart’s music, there are numerous concerts in Salzburg and Vienna.
-Numerous concerts are held at the International Mozarteum Foundation in Salzburg, where you can also visit the above-mentioned Magic Flute House (only in summer).
+At the International Mozarteum Foundation in Salzburg hosts numerous concerts.

-Every year around Mozart’s birthday on January 27th, the Mozart Week takes place in Salzburg.
+Every year around Mozart’s birthday on January 27, Salzburg hosts the Mozart Week takes place.
 National and international artists and orchestras dedicate themselves entirely to the works of Mozart.
-This year, due to the current situation, the Mozart Week will be held as an online format.
+This year, Mozart Week will take place from January 23 to February 2, 2025.

 Go to Top